Not My Job: We Quiz A Retired CIA Analyst On Briefs (The Underwear)

 SAGAL: Yeah, he's CIA, but he didn't see that coming.

 SAGAL: We're going to ask you three questions about briefs.
-Get two right, you'll win our prize for one of our listeners, the voice of anyone from our show they choose on their voicemail.
+Get two right, you'll win our prize for one of our listeners, Carl Kasell's voice on their voicemail.
 Bill, who is John Nixon playing for?

 KURTIS: Aaron Davidson of Eugene, Ore.